Diabetes Victoria Impact Awards

 Who can be nominated?

-- Sustained initiatives, education, advocacy, or support services.
+- Delivering sustained initiatives, education, advocacy, or support services that promote healthier communities.

-- Actively engage and empower communities, particularly those facing barriers to participation, and demonstrate inclusive and culturally safe practices.
+- Engaging and empowering communities, particularly those facing barriers to participation, through inclusive and culturally safe practices.

-- Foster collaboration, share knowledge, and support others, contributing to a culture of continuous improvement.
+- Fostering collaboration, sharing knowledge, and supporting others to contribute to a culture of continuous improvement.

-- Demonstrate a sustained commitment to prevention efforts over time, through long-term projects or consistent contributions.
+- Demonstrating sustained commitment over time through long-term projects or consistent contributions to community health and wellbeing activities.

 Who cannot be nominated: The following would make a nominee ineligible for the Award:

-- The nominee works for an organisation whose vision and purpose do not align with those of Diabetes Victoria.
+- The nominee works for an organisation whose work conflicts with Diabetes Victoria’s purpose or values.

 - The nominee is a previous recipient of the Award (unless in exceptional circumstances, or in recognition of a new outstanding contribution).